fearlessfrog/MSFS_Universal_Announcer/README.md

 FAQ and Common Issues:

 I can't find the app and it says it is running!: Check your windows System Tray, it is hiding in there.

 Nothing is happening: If not using GSX then turn that feature off (Settings/Integrations) and use the LOGO LIGHT to ON to indicate the passengers are boarding.

 No sound playing: Check your sound files path in Settings or use Sounds 'Preview' to check them.

 Wrong airline: Check your last simbrief generated plan or set your MSFS Callsign in the sim to the correct airline code, e.g. 'UAL123' for United (matches folder names).
+If none of that works, just override them on the Status tab.

 No Seat Belt triggered sounds playing: Still working on it, some default aircraft work.

-Audio device issues: Select your correct audio device in Settings Boarding but no musac!: Again :) use the Logo On light to trigger the boarding manually.
+Audio device issues: Select your correct audio device in Settings

+Boarding but no musac!: Again :) use the Logo On light to trigger the boarding manually.

+It is a Virus!!: Sorry about that but False Positives come up enough for me to put some words here on this: https://fearlessfrog.github.io/MSFS_Universal_Announcer/viruscheckers.html

 ## Settings & Log Files